openintegrationhub/jdbc-component/README.md

 As an input metadata you will get a Primary Key field to provide the data inside as a clause value.

 ## Current limitations
 1. Only tables with one [PRIMARY KEY](https://en.wikipedia.org/wiki/Primary_key "PRIMARY KEY") is supported.
-Message ``Table has not Primary Key.
+You will see the message ``Table has not Primary Key.
 Should be one Primary Key
-`` should be displayed if the table without any primary key will be selected and message ``Composite Primary Key is not supported
-`` should be displayed if the table with composite primary key will be selected.
+``, if the selected table doesn't have a primary key.
+Also, you will see the message ``Composite Primary Key is not supported ``, if the selected table has composite primary key.
-2. Only following versions of DataBase are supported:
+2. Only following versions of database types are supported:
 - ``MySQL`` - compatible with MySQL Server 5.5, 5.6, 5.7 and 8.0.
 - ``PostgreSQL`` - compatible with PostgreSQL 8.2 and higher
 - ``Oracle`` - compatible with Oracle Database 8.1.7 - 12.1.0.2
 - ``MSSQL`` - compatible with Microsoft SQL Server 2008 R2 and higher
-3. For Action "Upsert by primary key" metadata analysis ignores nullable/non-nullable fields, it will be throw SQL Server exception ``Cannot insert the value NULL into...`` if non-nullable fields don't fill for Insert operation.
+3. The current implementation of the action ``Upsert By Primary Key`` doesn't mark non-nullable fields as required fields at a dynamic metadata.
+In case of updating such fields with an empty value you will get SQL Exception ``Cannot insert the value NULL into...``.
+You should manually fill in all non-nullable fields with previous data, if you want to update part of columns in a row, even if data in that fields doesn't change.

 ## Known issues
 No known issues are there yet.